RakambdaOrg/FallingTree/README.md

 * Let tools at 1 durability if it's going to break.

 NOTE: On servers this mod can be server-side only, client isn't required (except if you use the change speed feature and/or enchants configurations).

+Check out the [wiki](https://github.com/RakSrinaNa/FallingTree/wiki) for some more information.